Looking for awesome weekend trips from Charlotte NC?

 - Grandfather Mountain- Grandfather Mountain is the highest peak on the eastern side of the Blue Ridge Mountains.
 At Grandfather Mountain, you can walk across America’s largest suspension bridge above the treetops, see wildlife habitats (including bears, bald eagles, elk, otters, and more), visit the Wilson Center for Nature Discovery, take beautifully scenic hikes, and dine at Mildred’s Grill at the end of the day.
 There are lots of daily learning programs available, adult field courses, a gift shop, and so much more!
 This is perfect for nature lovers!

 - Tweetsie Railroad- Located between Boone and Blowing Rock, Tweetsie Railroad is a family-fun heritage railroad museum.
 There are fun rides and games for people of all ages, live entertainment, a deer zoo, shops, and restaurants.
 This is a great place for people of all ages to have fun!
 It is also a very fun place during the holiday season, where the park turns into a winter wonderland.
 There will be over 1 million lights, Christmas shows, holiday rides, and meetings with Santa.

 Distance from Charlotte, NC: 132 miles

-- The Airborne and Special Operations Museum- In 2000, the United States Army Museum Enterprise opened this museum in hopes to preserve and teach the public about the heritage of the US Army Airborne and Special Operations Forces.
-Exhibits and artifacts in the museum date back to the 1940s, and honor the nation’s soldiers from the past and the present.
+- The Airborne and Special Operations Museum- In 2000, the United States Army Museum Enterprise opened this museum in hopes of preserving and teaching the public about the heritage of the US Army Airborne and Special Operations Forces.
+Exhibits and artifacts in the museum date back to the 1940s and honor the nation’s soldiers from the past and the present.
 This is a great museum to bring the family to pay respects and learn more about the nation’s Army.